-Refer to your 2023 OTC Product Catalog for a complete list of plan-approved OTC items or call an OTC Advocate for more information.
-Additional information can be found on our website at www.kelseycareadvantage.com.
+Refer to your 2024 OTC Product Catalog for a complete list of plan-approved OTC items or call an OTC Advocate for more information.
+Additional information can be found on our website at www.KelseyCareAdvantage.com.

-Partial hospitalization services
+Partial hospitalization services and intensive outpatient services

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.